-Access to clean water and properly built latrines is a problem in the Philippines, as more than 26 million Filipinos use unhygienic facilities.
-It’s not uncommon for septage to end up in culverts or in the ocean.
-Poor sanitation and hygiene can lead to waterborne diseases such as cholera and dysentery.
+Access to clean water and properly built latrines is a huge problem in the Philippines, as more than 26 million Filipinos use unhygienic facilities.
+Sewage often ends up in culverts or the ocean, and waterborne diseases leave many people sick or dying with cholera or dysentery.

-Children are one of the most vulnerable populations to these diseases, and maintaining proper hygiene practices can be challenging in day cares and schools, especially in Cotabato province.
-Samaritan’s Purse is improving the quality of life for Alma and other day care teachers and children in Cotabato, one of the nation’s poorest provinces, by providing clean water, latrines, and hygiene education.
+Children are amoong the most vulnerable, and maintaining proper hygiene practices can be challenging in daycares and schools, especially in Cotabato province.
+Samaritan’s Purse is improving the quality of life for Alma and other daycare teachers and children in Cotabato, one of the nation’s poorest provinces, by providing clean water, latrines, and hygiene education.

 Norbert has been teaching at various schools throughout northern Uganda for the past 30 years.